 When I began writing articles for the blog about Christmas décor and Christmas trees, I felt a sudden sense of panic sweep over me.
 I thought, “Oh no!
 My 9-foot tree is not going to fit in this house!”

 Then I had visions of the scene from National Lampoons Christmas Vacation dance through my head where Chevy Chase lets loose the branches of this huge tree they brought home.
 The branches fall outward and with them, bust out windows and ruin furniture.

-Guys, this could really be my future in my home with my 9-foot and quite round artificial tree.
+Guys, this could really be my future in my home with my 9-foot and a quite round artificial tree.

 So what is a girl to do?

 Well, I have no choice but to give that big beautiful tree to someone else who needs one.
-Then I need to realize that with downsizing my home, also means downsizing my tree.
+Then I need to realize that downsizing my home, also means downsizing my tree.

 However, that’s okay because do you know they make some gorgeous smaller trees?
 I could go with a 4-foot tree and have plenty of extra space, or I could go with a skinny 6-foot tree and still have a nice looking Christmas tree.

 However, let’s not forget the crafty people out there that actually create a Christmas tree to put on their wall.
 If you aren’t that crafty but have a free corner, you could also go the route of a corner tree.
 There are so many options.

 So no matter how small your space, there is a tree that will fit.